 - You are too stressed out/worrying too much.

-- You are not getting enough good quality sleep at night.
+- Might not getting enough good quality sleep at night.

 - You are eating too much or too little.